Cummings Buildings Power Charities

 — Joyce and Bill Cummings

-Now one of the largest private foundations in New England, Woburn-based Cummings Foundation has awarded more than $450 million in grants to Greater Boston nonprofits alone.
+Now one of the largest private foundations in New England, Woburn-based Cummings Foundation has awarded $500 million in grants to Greater Boston nonprofits alone.
 Its giving is concentrated in Middlesex, Essex, and Suffolk counties plus several abutting communities in Norfolk county and benefits a broad range of causes, including human services, education, healthcare, and social justice.
 The Cummings also have a special interest in Rwanda, where the Foundation collaborates with Partners In Health and a limited number of other organizations to aid in that East African country's post-genocide recovery and rebuilding.

 Joyce and Bill quietly contributed to the local community for many years.
 Then, in May 2011, they joined The Giving Pledge, an organization founded by Bill and Melinda Gates and Warren Buffet through which some of the world's wealthiest individuals and couples have publicly pledged to donate at least half of their assets for philanthropic purposes.
 Bill and Joyce had already donated 90 percent of their wealth.

 (Click to enlarge) Captured above is a plaque presented to Bill Cummings when he spoke to an annual gathering of the Massachusetts Charitable Mechanic Association.
 Founded in 1795 with Paul Revere as its first president, it is reportedly the oldest continuously operating private foundation in the United States.
 Cummings Foundation values acting in partnership with other funders and views these as opportunities to learn and leverage greater impact.